lilwon/lilwon.github.io/_posts/2024-05-05-First-Mech-Keyboard-Build.md

 ## How It Started
 I've always wanted to build my own keyboard.
-My gateway to mechanical keyboards was the Cosair Vengeance K65 Compact with Cherry MX Red switches.
+My gateway to mechanical keyboards was the Corsair Vengeance K65 Compact with Cherry MX Red switches.
-I bought the Cosair keyboard the beginning of 2016.
+I bought the Corsair keyboard the beginning of 2016.
 Back then I used to play osu! a lot
 and the keyboard would help me press keys faster as it is a linear switch.
 A couple of months later in 2016, I bought a Ducky One TKL which I'm still using to this day, even at this moment...

-The Cosair keyboard is might get retired very soon since the right `Ctrl` and `Shift` key are beginning to stick.
-I tried taking the Cosair apart because it might just need lubricant but the switches are soldered to the PCB.
+The Corsair keyboard is might get retired very soon since the right `Ctrl` and `Shift` key are beginning to stick.
+I tried taking the Corsair apart because it might just need lubricant but the switches are soldered to the PCB.

 Anyway...
 I finally took the initiative and gathered everything to build my first keyboard.